ptigas/bibpy/README.md

 What's the difference with other parsers ?
 ---
 It doesn't depend on libraries like pyparser etc. It's small and fast ( O(n) ).
+Also, it tries to recover from common errors with minimum cost.

 What language does it parse ?
 ---